 Domestic Septage Accepted

-Domestic septage can be discharged at the Hall Street Wastewater Treatment Plant at 125 Hall Street.
-Only domestic septage may be discharged at the facility from out-of-district sources.
+Domestic septage is accepted from all NH communities and can be discharged at the Hall Street Wastewater Treatment Plant at 125 Hall Street.
+Out-of-district sources can only discharge domestic septage.
 Non-domestic septage from Bow, Boscawen, and Concord may be accepted if prior approval has been authorized by our Environmental Compliance Manager.
 A list of previously authorized non-domestic sources is on file for reference.

 What Is Domestic Septage?